How to Avoid the Obamacare Tax Penalty

-If you didn’t have health insurance coverage in 2014 and have to pay a penalty as a result, the government is giving you a chance to avoid the same fate in 2015.
+If you didn’t have health insurance coverage and have to pay a penalty as a result, the government is giving you a chance to avoid the same fate.

-A health insurance special enrollment period (SEP) has been announced that begins March 15 and ends April 30.
+A health insurance special enrollment period (SEP) has been announced that begins March 15 and ends April 30 of 2015.

 During this time, eligible Americans will be able to buy health insurance, despite the fact that this year’s open enrollment period ended on February 15.